 Although Serbia officially applied for EU membership in 2009, accession negotiations are still in process.
 It is one of 5 current European Union candidate countries, together with Albania, Montenegro, North Macedonia, and Turkey.

 Serbia is also one of the European countries that is not part of the Schengen territory, along with Albania, Andora, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Cyprus, Georgia, Ireland, Kosovo, North Macedonia, Moldova, Monaco, Montenegro, Romania, Russia, San Marino, Turkey, Ukraine, The United Kingdom and Vatican City.
 Croatia recently received the EU’s approval to join.

 Foreign visitors travelling to Serbia are required to apply for a visa to visit the country.
-However, although Serbia is not yet a member nation of the European Union, travelers visiting the country may do so without having to apply for a Serbian visa if they are holders of a Schengen visa.
+However, although Serbia is not yet a member nation of the European Union, travellers visiting the country may do so without having to apply for a Serbian visa if they are holders of a Schengen visa.

-Additionally, when ETIAS program —the European Travel Information and Authorization System— is fully operational in 2021, ETIAS holders are likely to also be allowed to enter Serbia thanks to the EU-Serbia agreement on border and coast guard cooperation.
+Additionally, when the ETIAS program —the European Travel Information and Authorisation System— is fully operational in 2022, ETIAS holders are likely to also be allowed to enter Serbia thanks to the EU-Serbia agreement on border and coast guard cooperation.

 ETIAS is not a visa, it is an electronic travel authorisation that will allow visitors from visa-exempt nations to cross an external Schengen Area border.
 The permit will be valid for visa-free stays of up to 90 days per 180-day period.